GladysAssistant/v4-website/en/blog/2019-06-26-first-gladys-4-alpha.md

 The Gladys Plus configuration page.
 Gladys Plus is Gladys paid plan.

-It gives you access for 9.99€/month to additionnal features like end-to-end encrypted remote access and daily backups!
+It gives you access for 9.99€/month to additional features like end-to-end encrypted remote access and daily backups!

 ![Gladys 4 Dashboard](/en/img/articles/gladys-4-alpha/gladys-plus.png)